ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.ems-esp/README.md

 ## NEW in Version >= 3.3.0: Intoduce warnings for using non-productive ems-esp firmware.

-## NEW in Version >= 3.0.0: EMS+ entities (switchPrograms and holidayModes) are implemented for EMS-ESP gateway and if found states are created.
-	The ems-esp gateway firmware does not support switchPrograms and holidayModes for EMS+ thermostats (RC310 / RC300 or similar)
-	Enabling this new function will issue raw telegrams toward the ems-esp gateway and then try to read the response.
-	Testing is done for switchPrograms A and B for hc1 to hc4, dhw (warm water) and circulation pump (cp) and holidayModes hm1-hm5.
-	The found extended entities are stored within instance settings.
-Therfore once an adapter instance restart will happen.

-	Then after these found states the raw response is decoded and states are created similar to KM200 gateway API data.
-	When the km200 gateway is enabled then this function is disabled to avoid double entries with same name.
-	The states created consist of JSON structures, enum values or arrays and are writable - Be carefull with the right content.
-	I recommend to test by using the Bosch/Buderus apps to identify the right content - especially for holidayModes.
-	Polling is set to every 2 minutes.

-## NEW Energy recordings and statistics need an active database instance.
-	Recordings require a InfluxDB adapter version >= 4.0.2 which allows deleting of db-records Retition period is now read and recordings are only stored within retention period -- Beta status InfluxDB v2 needs the retention period to be set to > 2 years for storing all historic values.
-	In V2 this is a global parameter for all states !

-## NEW: Heat Demand hysteresis improved.
-	Switch heat demand on when actual temp <= settemp - delta Switch off when settemp < actual temp
-	Do nothing between settemp - delta and settemp
-	Make sure that delta is high enough to avoid too many boiler starts.

-## NEW: Heat Demand parameters can be changed during active instance
-	Heat demand parameters delta / weight for each thermostat can be changed within objects during active instance
-	Remark: Updated weight is only used wen a new Heat Demand is found Heat demand parameters weighton / weightoff for each heating circuit can be changed within objects during active instance

 German  documentation: https://github.com/tp1de/ioBroker.ems-esp/blob/main/doc/ems-esp-ds.pdf
 English documentation: https://github.com/tp1de/ioBroker.ems-esp/blob/main/doc/ems-esp-es.pdf
 German ioBroker forum: https://forum.iobroker.net/topic/45862/neuer-adapter-ems-esp-f%C3%BCr-bosch-heizungen